YanisDeplazes/CBEM-with-Selectors---Enhanced-BEM-Methodology/README.md

 ```
 ###  CSS ###
 ####  Reusable Element with Selector ####
+Elements are children child of the `.block`.
 ```
 .block > span{

 }
 ```
 #### Specific Reusable Element with Selector ####
+Elements are children of the `.block` and has a class or id.
 ```
 .block > .block__element{

 }
 ```
 #### Specific_Reusable_Element ####
+Elements can be anywhere and has a class or id.
 ```
 .block__element{